 I filed this frustration away in the back of my head and proceeded with my donation.
 May 23, 2017, I donated a kidney to a stranger, kicking off a national donor chain where four people got new kidneys, and a shot at new lives.

-Now more than a year later I am back to running my old mileage and am about to toe the line of a 50 mile trail race for the first time with one kidney.
+Now more than two years later I am back to running my old mileage and have two successful ultras under my belt (I even took home hardware at each one!).
 I want to share not just my journey with being a kidney donor athlete, but other people’s as well.

 I knew sharing these stories would be an important part of my journey.
 I have had quite a few potential donors reach out to me through Instagram thanking me for sharing my donation journey, specifically around being an athlete and how I’ve been able to get back to my pre-donation activity level.